ccbs-stradl/coding_club/Sessions/2022_01_19_github_ssh_keys.md

 # Generate a new key
 ssh-keygen -t ed25519 -C "amelia.edmondson-stait@ed.ac.uk"

+# Add the SSH key to the ssh-agent
+ssh-add ~/.ssh/id_ed25519
 ```

 Leave blank, or enter a file name, eg. github.